Saxony Germany Travel Guide

 Currywurst (grilled sausage with curry ketchup), Döner Kebab (popular Turkish-German street food), and Bratwurst (grilled sausage in a bun with mustard) are widely available.

-Beer (Germany's national drink), Saxon Wine (white wines like Müller-Thurgau from Elbe Valley), Apfelschorle (sparkling water with apple juice), and coffee are common.
+Beer (Germany's national drink), Saxon Wine (white wines like Müller-Thurgau from Elbe Valley), Apfelschorle (sparkling water with apple juice), plus coffee are common.

-Experience modern German the type of food at Genuss-Atelier, a Michelin-starred spot (Bautzner Str.
+Experience modern German cuisine at Genuss-Atelier, a Michelin-starred spot (Bautzner Str.
 149).
 Restaurant Caroussel at Bülow Palais (Königstraße 14) delivers classic French cuisine with a Saxon touch.
 Bean & Beluga (Bautzner Landstraße 32) showcases innovative gastronomic experiences.

 Numerous options exist in the Old town and Neustadt.
-Sophienkeller im Taschenbergpalais (Taschenberg 3) offers traditional Saxon cuisine in an old cellar.
+Sophienkeller im Taschenbergpalais (Taschenberg 3) offers traditional Saxon cuisine in a historic cellar.
 Watzke am Goldenen Reiter (Hauptstraße 1) is a brewery restaurant with house-brewed beer and German food.
 Augustiner a der Frauenkirche (An der Frauenkirche 16) is a Bavarian-style beer green space and restaurant near Frauenkirche.

 Imbiss stands are everywhere for quick meals like Currywurst and Bratwurst.
 Döner Kebab shops are especially common in Äußere Neustadt.
 Bakeries ("Bäckereien") provide inexpensive breakfast items and sandwiches.
 Supermarkets (Rewe, Edeka, Lidl, Aldi) include provisions for self-catering.
-Dresden has a powerful presence of The italian republic, Greek, Vietnamese, Indian, and Turkish restaurants, especially in the Äußere Neustadt.
+Dresden has a strong presence of Italy, Greek, Vietnamese, Indian, and Turkish restaurants, especially in the Äußere Neustadt.

 A daily market (except Sunday) at Altmarkt square, serving fresh produce, baked goods, and some food stalls.